Mirghani Al Zain

-Mirghani Al Zain (born 18 August 1978) is a Qatari retired football player of Sudanese descent and the current coach of Qatar Stars League club Al-Sailiya SC.
+Mirghani Al Zain (born 18 August 1978) is a retired football player and the current coach of Qatar Stars League club Al-Sailiya SC.
 Mirghani is the record-holder for the oldest player to play in the QSL at age 41.
+Born in Sudan, he represented Qatar internationally.

 Biography

 He took part in the 1995 FIFA U-17 World Championship, representing Qatar.

 Mirghani is one of the most capped players of all time for Al Wakrah, with 242 caps, according to the official Qatar Stars League website.

 He has been the head coach of Qatar Stars League club Al-Sailiya since March 2023.